MYRSO Glossary of Terms

 CB-1 Receptor - Cannabinoid receptor type 1, also known as cannabinoid receptor 1, is a G protein-coupled cannabinoid receptor that in humans is encoded by the CNR1 gene.
 The human CB1 receptor is expressed in the peripheral nervous system and central nervous system.

-CB-2 Receptor - CB2 receptors cause the massive range of cannabis’ medicinal properties because they are responsible for reducing inflammation, one of the primary causes for a host of conditions and diseases.
+CB-2 Receptor - CB2 receptors cause a massive range of cannabis’ medicinal properties because they are responsible for reducing inflammation, one of the primary causes for a host of conditions and diseases.
 High concentrations of CB2 receptors are located in the gastrointestinal system, immune system, spleen, tonsils, thymus gland, and brain.
 Because of their location and their ability to reduce inflammation, cannabinoids with high binding affinity to CB2 receptors have demonstrated remarkable efficacy in the treatment of conditions like Crohn’s disease.

 CBG - Cannabigerol is a non-intoxicating cannabinoid, meaning it doesn’t produce the “highs” that are synonymous with THC.
 Because it is present in low levels (usually less than 1%) in most cannabis strains, CBG is considered a minor cannabinoid although being the starting cannabinoid for THC and CBD.

-Dosing - A specified quantity of a therapeutic agent, such as a drug, prescribed to be taken at one time or at stated intervals.
+Dosing - A specified quantity of a therapeutic agent, such as a drug, prescribed to be taken at one time or stated intervals.

 Full Spectrum - the term used to describe medicine that utilizes the whole plant for all the therapeutic values and effects

-Endocanabbinoid system - the system discovered inside of the human body responsible for our homeostasis. comprised of at least two receptors.
+Endocannabinoid system - the system discovered inside of the human body responsible for our homeostasis. comprised of at least two receptors.
 CB1 and CB2

 Entourage effect - The feeling achieved by utilizing the therapeutic properties of the cannabinoids and terpenes together.